A Neuromuscular Symposium

 Upon completion of this course, participants will:

-• Be familiar with the anatomy and related structures of the Facial nerve in depth.
+- Be famiilar with the anatomy and related structures of the upper extremity nerves in depth

 James L. Cosgrove, M.D is board certified by the American Board of Physical Medicine and Rehabilitation with added qualifications in Pain Medicine, the American Association of Electrodiagnostic Medicine and the American Board of Independent Medical Examiners.
 Has served on numerous professional societies and committees and is a Past- President of the Pennsylvania Academy of PM&R. He is currently employed by TriRivers Musculoskeletal Centers/UPMC .